Start a company

 Do you want to start a University spin-out?

 Whether you’re actively seeking investment money or are just considering the formation of a University spin-out, Seed Funds, the business creation and funding division of Cambridge Enterprise, can help.
-With nearly 20 years of experience in company creation, our team has the proven know-how to support students and academics through direct investment as they build teams and raise the financing they need to develop products from their research.
+With over 20 years of experience in company creation, our team has the proven know-how to support students and academics through direct investment as they build teams and raise the financing they need to develop products from their research.
 We create partnerships and link entrepreneurs with sources of angel and VC investing, as well as a network of mentors and management.

 The support we provide

-Cambridge Enterprise supports those trying to start a company based directly on University research or people, investing up to £500,000 in each University spin-out from investment funds we manage on the University’s behalf.
+Cambridge Enterprise supports those trying to start a company based directly on University research or people, investing up to £1 million in each University spin-out from investment funds we manage on the University’s behalf.

 Significant follow-on funding is available through Cambridge Enterprise’s sister fund, Cambridge Innovation Capital (CIC).
 CIC has strong ties with the University of Cambridge and works closely with Cambridge Enterprise on its investments.
 CIC may also invest at the seed stage as a precursor to further investment.

 We can work with you to make your business plan stronger, we can connect you with industry mentors and management, and we can fund consultants and proof of market studies.
-Since 1995, we have invested in 62 companies that together boast a three-year survival rate of 80%, compared with a national average of 30% for technology companies.
+Since 1995, we have invested in 62 companies.
 You can review our equity portfolio.

 From our current network, Cambridge Enterprise Seed Funds can help you find the best mentors, team members, service providers, co-investors and follow-on investors.
 This early stage capital and support is pivotal to the success of new companies in what is often seen as a high-risk section of the investment spectrum.